Technische Universität Braunschweig

 1. Select relevant studies that evaluated the performance of a feature model analysis algorithm (criteria may be provided)

-2. Replicate the selected studies
+2. Reproduce the selected studies

 Related Work and Further Reading